iifl-logo

 KEY FINANCIAL RATIOS

-In accordance with the SEBI (Listing Obligations and Disclosure Requirements 2018) (Amendment) Regulations, 2018, the Company is required to give details of significant changes (i.e. change of 25% or more as compared to the immediately previous financial year) in key financial ratios.
+In accordance with the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company is required to give details of significant changes (i.e. change of 25% or more as compared to the immediately previous financial year) in key financial ratios.
 Please note that there is no significant change of 25% or more in Key Ratios viz.
-Debtors Turnover, Inventory Turnover, Current Ratio as compared to the previous year other than the following:
+Debtors Turnover, Inventory Turnover, Interest Coverage Ratio, Current Ratio, Debt Equity Ratio as compared to the previous year other than the following:-

 CHANGE IN RETURN ON NET WORTH

-* Reason for change- Higher profitability led to increase in return on net worth.
+* Reason for change- Higher raw material costs led to decrease in profits.

 Knowledge Center